takfarine/NovoLSTM/README.md

 3. **Exploratory Dynamics**: Neural network architectures are often enriched through experimentation.
 This novel approach aims to discover potential improvements in LSTM dynamics and address some of its inherent challenges.

-#### Mathematical Justification Behind the Custom Input Gate:
+## Mathematical Rationale Behind the Custom Input Gate

-In traditional LSTM units, the sigmoid function in the input gate ensures values lie between 0 and 1, which determines the extent of new information flowing into the cell state.
-However, the `NovoLSTM` offers a more advanced dynamic by incorporating layer normalization and softmax along with sigmoid:
+Traditional LSTM units utilize the sigmoid function, denoted by \( \sigma \), for the input gate, which regulates the flow of information into the cell state.
+This ensures that values lie between 0 and 1, representing how much of the new information should flow into the cell state.

-- **Sigmoid Activation**: It narrows its input values between 0 and 1, acting as a gating mechanism.

-- **Layer Normalization**: By standardizing the activations across the layer, it aids in faster convergence during training and brings about consistency in activations.

-- **Softmax Activation**: When combined with sigmoid, it ensures that the distributed values sum up to one, thus accentuating the significance of certain features over others in the gate.
+Your custom LSTM, `NovoLSTM`, uses a unique combination of sigmoid activation, layer normalization, and softmax.

+### 1. Sigmoid Activation:

+Given by
+\[ \sigma(z) = \frac{1}{1 + e^{-z}} \],
+this function squashes its input to produce an output between 0 and 1.
+In the context of LSTM, values closer to 1 allow more information to pass through, while values closer to 0 inhibit the flow of information.

+### 2. Layer Normalization:

+Layer normalization is used to stabilize the activations in the network.
+It is defined as:

+\[ \hat{x} = \frac{x - \mu}{\sqrt{\sigma^2 + \epsilon}} \]

+where:
+- \( x \) is the input vector.
+- \( \mu \) is the mean of the input vector.
+- \( \sigma^2 \) is the variance of the input vector.
+- \( \epsilon \) is a small number to prevent division by zero.

+The normalized data \( \hat{x} \) is then scaled and shifted by learnable parameters.
+Layer normalization's primary benefit is that it can lead to faster convergence and reduce the sensitivity to the initial weights.

+### 3. Softmax Activation:

+This function exponentiates its input and then normalizes it.
+It is typically used in the output layer of a classification network because its output can be interpreted as probabilities.
+In the context of your input gate, the softmax ensures that the input values are normalized to a distribution of values that sum to one.
+This might be useful to prioritize certain features over others when updating the cell state.

-The composite formula for `NovoLSTM`'s input gate grants:
+The combined equation for the input gate in `NovoLSTM` is:

-1. A gating mechanism via sigmoid.
-2. Activation stabilization using layer normalization.
+\[ i_t = \text{LayerNorm}(\sigma(W_i \cdot [h_{t-1}, x_t] + b_i)) \times \text{softmax}(W_{i'} \cdot [h_{t-1}, x_t] + b_{i'}) \]

+The rationale for this combined approach is:
+- The sigmoid function provides the gating mechanism, deciding which values are allowed to flow.
+- Layer normalization stabilizes these values, ensuring that no particular feature overwhelms the others due to scale differences.
-3. A dynamic way of assigning priority or attention to certain features more than others with softmax.
+- The softmax, when multiplied with the sigmoid output, offers a way of prioritizing or giving attention to certain features more than others.

+By this formulation, the network can potentially learn which features to prioritize in different contexts, making it dynamic and more adaptive to intricate data patterns.
+However, as with many neural network enhancements, the effectiveness of this method is highly dependent on the specific task and the data at hand.
+Regular evaluations and comparisons with traditional LSTM structures are advisable to ensure that this new formulation provides tangible benefits.

 ### Other Features